TestFlowLabs/pest-plugin-bridge/docs/guide/configuration.md

 });
 ```

-::: tip Named Frontends
+::: tip Bridged Frontends
-Named frontends are registered once in `tests/Pest.php` and available in all test files.
+Bridged frontends are registered once in `tests/Pest.php` and available in all test files.
 No need to repeat configuration in each file.
 :::